pipelinelabo/datalaiq-wiki/tuning/tuning.md

 	Accelerator-Name=fulltext
 ```

-By enabling acceleration, Gravwell creates an index of all text fragments in the ingested data, with references to where in the well that fragment can be found.
+By enabling acceleration, DatalaiQ creates an index of all text fragments in the ingested data, with references to where in the well that fragment can be found.
 Let's look at the query again:

 ```gravwell
 tag=gravwell syslog Appname==indexer